Start9Labs/documentation/site/source/service-packaging/specification/overview.rst

 Hello World Example
 ===================

-For reference, the `Hello world <https://github.com/Start9Labs/hello-world-wrapper>`_ repository should be used as an example.
+For reference, the `Hello World <https://github.com/Start9Labs/hello-world-wrapper>`__ repository should be used as an example.
 A project template can be cloned using the "Use this template" button in GitHub.
-For a detailed walkthrough of this example, please see the :ref:`Packaging Example<packaging-example>`.
+For a detailed walkthrough of this example, please see the :ref:`Packaging Example <build-package-example>`.

 .. role:: raw-html(raw)